pegesund/heysql/README.md

 The older I have got, the more I have started to dislike database orms.
 They are often hard to migrate, they are hard to debug, and they put not needed pressure on the db with insane long joins for doing pretty simple stuff (oh, yes - JPA - I am talking about you!).

 On the other hand one very often do have something like models in the code.
-Product, customer, purchase and so on - and the boilerplate to get this stuff up and running can be quite boring in time consuming.
+Product, customer, purchase and so on - and the boilerplate to get this stuff up and running can be quite boring and time consuming.

 HeySql is an attempt to find the right balance between an orm and doing thing in sql.